FLO-2DKaren/FLO-2D-Tutorial-Source/source/Intro/Set-up.rst

 Intel Packages
 ______________

-1. IntelOneAPI support packages are used to create FLOPRO.EXE and are needed to run the model and optimize runtime by splitting the processing onto multiple cores.
+1. IntelOneAPI support packages are used to compile FLOPRO.EXE and are needed to run the model.

 2. If the drivers are not installed or updated correctly FLOPRO.EXE cannot run.

 3. FLOPRO.exe cannot find libio dlls.
-When this occurs, it will be necessary to run the INTEL C++ and Intel Fortran packages.
+When this occurs, it will be necessary to run the Intel Fortran packages.
 The missing files might be named:

    - libiomp5md.dll